lanl/scico/examples/README.rst

    Requirements file (as used by ``pip``) listing additional dependencies for building the Jupyter notebooks from the usage example scripts.

 `makejnb.py <makejnb.py>`_
    An alternative to the makefile for updating the auto-generated Jupyter notebooks.
-Requires package ``ray`` to be installed.
-Notebooks are executed in parallel.
+Notebooks are executed in parallel using the ``ray`` package.

 `makeindex.py <makeindex.py>`_
    Auto-generate the docs example index ``docs/source/examples.rst`` from the example scripts index ``scripts/index.rst``.